espressif/esp-dev-kits/docs/en/esp32-c3-devkitc-02/user_guide.rst

 This user guide will help you get started with ESP32-C3-DevKitC-02 and will also provide more in-depth information.

-ESP32-C3-DevKitC-02 is an entry-level development board based on `ESP32-C3-WROOM-02 <https://www.espressif.com/sites/default/files/documentation/esp32-c3-wroom-02_datasheet_en.pdf>`_, a general-purpose module with 4 MB SPI flash.
+ESP32-C3-DevKitC-02 is an entry-level development board based on `ESP32-C3-WROOM-02 or ESP32-C3-WROOM-02U <https://www.espressif.com/sites/default/files/documentation/esp32-c3-wroom-02_datasheet_en.pdf>`_, general-purpose modules with 4 MB SPI flash.
 This board integrates complete Wi-Fi and Bluetooth® Low Energy functions.

 Most of the I/O pins are broken out to the pin headers on both sides for easy interfacing.
 Developers can either connect peripherals with jumper wires or mount ESP32-C3-DevKitC-02 on a breadboard.